How to Identify and Help Remove an Ice Dam

-You can help prevent serious damage to both the roof and inside of your home by minimizing the likelihood that an ice dam will develop, and by removing one as soon as you spot it.
-Ice dams can form when water from melting snow re-freezes at the edge of your roofline.
-Without roof snow removal, an ice dam may grow large enough to prevent water from draining off the roof.
-This water can then back up underneath roof shingles and make its way into your home.
+Ice dams may form when water from melting snow freezes into ice at the edge of your roofline.
+Without proper roof snow removal, the ice that develops may grow large enough to prevent water from melting snow from properly draining off the roof.
+When the water is unable to drain from the roof, it may then back up underneath roof shingles and make its way into your home.

-- Look carefully at the icicles around the exterior of your house.
-If they are confined to the gutters and there is no water trapped behind them, then an ice dam has likely not formed.
-Nonetheless, icicles can pose a danger to people when they fall off, so try to safely knock them down while standing on the ground, making sure not to stand directly beneath them.
-If you cannot safely reach them from the ground, consider hiring a contractor to help.
+- Look closely at the icicles around the exterior of your house.
+If the icicles are confined to the gutters and there is no water trapped behind them, then an ice dam has likely not formed.
+Nonetheless, icicles can be a precursor to ice dams.
+Depending on their location and size, icicles may also pose a danger if they fall off.
+Whenever possible, and if safe to do so, remove icicles from the exterior of your home, making sure not to stand directly beneath them.
+If you cannot safely reach the icicles from the ground, consider hiring a contractor to assist in their removal.

-- Check for water stains or moisture in the attic or around the tops of exterior walls on the top floor of your house.
-Stains and moisture may indicate that an ice dam has formed and water has penetrated the roof membrane.
+Check for water stains or moisture in your attic or along the ceiling of exterior walls of your house.
+Water stains or moisture may be an indication that an ice dam has formed and water has penetrated the roof membrane.

 Removing an ice dam from your roof immediately after spotting the signs can be critical to helping prevent damage to your home.
 One way to remove an ice dam is to melt it using calcium chloride ice melt.

 Step 1.
 Using a roof rake, remove snow 3-4 feet from the edge of your roof, being careful not to damage the roof covering or to allow snow to build up around walking paths or to block emergency exits.

 Step 2.
 Use a calcium chloride ice melt product, which you can generally purchase from your local hardware store.
 Be sure not to use rock salt or sodium chloride, which can damage your roof.

 Step 3.
 Fill a nylon stocking with the calcium chloride ice melt.